CSCI-5619-Fall-2021/Assignment-1/README.md

 At the time of this writing, the most recent LTS version number is **2020.3.18f1**.
 Note that the minor version number (18f1) may change during the semester if Unity releases an update.
 Unfortunately, the projects are not backwards compatible.
 If you install Unity at a later point in time, please make sure you install the *exact* version we are using in class.

+*Update: some people have encountered errors during the installation of Android build support using the Unity Hub 3.0 beta.
+If this happens to you, go to Preferences->Advanced and change the Channel from Beta to Production.
+Unity Hub will revert back to version 2.
+Complete the Unity installation as described above, and then you can upgrade back to 3.0 beta.*

 **Option 2: Using the CSE Labs computers**

 Unity 2020.3.18f1 should already be installed with Android support on CSE Labs computers in the Keller 1-254 lab.
 Note that access to this lab is available *only* for students in this class, so no other students should be working there this semester.